tomtomjhj/init.vim/notes.md

 * the command must be added to redo buffer
 * `.` doesn't respect the map's `<silent>`

-## label-based treesitter node selection
-omap that shows labels on node. repeats on the same node type.

 ## composing operator-pending motions
 Problem
 * operator-pending motions and text objects should be predefined